What is private health insurance?

 Cover for psychiatric treatment varies between insurers.
 This is a difficult area for providers as it blurs the line between curable illness (which is covered) and long-term care (which isn't).
 Comprehensive policies may include psychiatric treatment, but not all do.

 Private health insurance is easier to buy if you're healthy.
-Many insurers exclude pre-existing medical conditions, instead focusing on essential conditions that respond quickly to treatment.
+Many insurers exclude pre-existing medical conditions, instead focusing on conditions that respond quickly to treatment.

 This doesn’t mean, however, that private health insurance is unsuitable for those with pre-existing conditions, it just might be difficult to get the cover you need.